(From Kolbe and Kramer, Planning Seafood Freezing)2001

 figure2a

 Another hand-held type of dial thermometer uses a thermistor, a solid-state bead seated inside the tip of the probe.
 Its voltage signal is uniquely related to temperature.
 A small battery converts this signal to a digital read-out at the other end of the tube.
 Thermistors are accurate and stable, but because of relatively high cost, are less disposable than thermocouples.
 They also may not operate correctly when the battery-driven instrumentation is exposed to very low temperatures.
-These temperature measurement devices are all most suitable for stationary or real time measurements.
+These temperature measurement devices are all most suitable for stationary or real-time measurements.
 What do you do if a product is not stationary?
-For example if you want to know the temperature of a fillet as it travels through a spiral freezer.
-Or if you want to follow the temperature of a container-load of frozen blocks delivered by barge.
-Partly as a result of HACCP food safety programs, we have seen development of a large number of very small, easy to use data loggers that can sample, store, then report temperatures (among other things) at whatever rate you select.
+For example, if you want to know the temperature of a fillet as it travels through a spiral freezer.
+Or if you would like to follow the temperature of a container-load of frozen blocks delivered by barge.
+Partly as a result of HACCP food safety programs, we have seen the development of numerous tiny, easy to use data loggers that can sample, store, then report temperatures (among other things) at whatever rate you select.
 Some have the sensor element built into the body of the recorder.
 But if freezing time is to be measured, you'll need one with a remote sensor that can be poked into the center of a product.
 Some difficulties result if the connector between sensor and logger is not sealed, allowing moisture to condense onto the connector or electronics as the logger is removed from the cold room.
 In addition, some recorders (and batteries) cannot themselves operate when freezer temperatures get too low.
 Bradley (2000) reports on a number of water-resistant options available as of the Spring of 2000.
 The products, prices, and choices are changing continually, however.

 The Appendix gives Web-site addresses for the manufacturers reported by Bradley.